Our Team

 Executive Vice President/CRO of Global Client Solutions

-Felix C. Sablan, currently the Vice President of Client Solutions at TalentSmartEQ, is a seasoned executive with a diverse background spanning six major industries.
+Felix C. Sablan, currently the Executive Vice President of Client Solutions at TalentSmartEQ, is a seasoned executive with a diverse background spanning six major industries.
 In his role at TalentSmart, he excels in senior-level leadership development, building performing teams, and organizational growth strategies.
 Felix’s leadership extends to higher education, having held roles such as Vice President of National Development for Global Health Education, Assistant National Director of Strategic Alliances at Excelsior College, and Workforce Solutions Advisor at Apollo Education Group.
 His career started in Retail and Automotive, where he managed district operations and business development for a flagship automotive dealership.
 As a proud Chamorro, native to the island of Guam, Felix has an insatiable passion for helping under-represented communities find access to education, workforce readiness, and career/life success.
 In addition to serving on the UPAC board, he also sits on the City of San Diego’s API Advisory Council, California Selected Services Board, and The County of San Diego’s Mental Health & Wellness Advisory Board.